BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 The potential revenue gained from a successful holiday email marketing campaign makes going a little extra well worth the effort.
 Detour Coffee opens this email with an animated GIF that changes the usual loading bar to a series of “loading” coffee beans.
 That’s the first amusement in this message.

-The casual language, “Consider yourself warned and ready;” repetition “A big coffee sale is loading… a big sale is coming;” and touches of hyperbole “our biggest coffee sale of the year;” in the email’s copy adds to the levity.
+The casual language, “Consider yourself warned and ready;” repetition, “A big coffee sale is loading… a big sale is coming,” and touches of hyperbole, “our biggest coffee sale of the year,” in the email’s copy adds to the fun.

 What about those puns I mentioned?

-The next paragraph of the message draws from Christmas songs and lore, alluding to the holiday being the most wonderful time of the year and referencing St. Nick.
+The following paragraph of the message draws from Christmas songs and lore, alluding to the holiday being the most wonderful time of the year and referencing St. Nick.

-“Meanwhile, here at the roastery, it’s the most wonderful “coffee” time of the year and we’re busy loading up the digital shelves with some of the best coffees, just in the nick of time!”
+“Meanwhile, here at the roastery, it’s the most wonderful “coffee” time of the year, and we’re busy loading up the digital shelves with some of the best coffees, but we’re just in the nick of time!”

-📧 Using seasonal word-play to soften an urgency message.
+📧 Using seasonal word-play to soften an urgent message.

 📨 Open to avoid a Christmas catastrophe! 🚨😱 – It’s the LAST DAY to order for arrival by December 23rd ⏰

-As the close of the 2022 holiday shopping season drew near, Detour Coffee continued to employ humor to connect with customers.
-This last chance email is serious–recipients need to order by the cutoff date or their gift purchases won’t arrive in time for Christmas.
+As the close of the holiday shopping season drew near, Detour Coffee continued to employ humor to connect with customers.
+This last-chance email is serious–recipients need to order by the cutoff date, or their gift purchases won’t arrive in time for Christmas.

 But the brand lightens the tone with hyperbole and alliteration in the subject line (a Christmas catastrophe!) and themed wordplay in the email’s body.